 This broader use of the term regulation suggests that people want to understand what law applies.
 Specifically, the question of certainty over property rights appears to loom large.
 That concern I understand.
 If a private actor spent a fortune and decades of his or her life getting to the Moon, that person might worry that the investment might not be protected by the rule of law out where no nation has sovereignty.
 After all, how will two private entities handle disputes when they both lay claim to the same patch of ice on the Moon?
 Who will decide such disputes?
 What law will apply?
 What if another country wants to claim the lunar village you just finished building?

 Words of Caution.
 These are important questions.
-The critical thing is not to mix the questions up with regulation, “real” regulation, if I may be allowed to call it that.
+The critical thing is not to mix the questions of regulation as rule of law with “real” regulation, if I may be allowed to call it that.
 Assigning some agency in the federal government to authorize lunar roving does not address the questions of how to tell who owns what, how to handle disputes, how to ensure that no one takes someone else’s hard work, or what law will apply.
 Those people looking for rules of the road should avoid asking for regulation.
 They should be more specific and say they want certainty about property rights or the rule of law.
 If they ask Congress for “regulation,” they’ll get it.